AutoViML/AutoViML/README.md

 <h1 align="center">Hi 👋, Welcome to AutoViML.
-We just hit 1200 stars collectively on Github!</h1>
+We just hit 1300 stars collectively on Github!</h1>
 <h3 align="center">We create innovative Open Source libraries that make data scientists' and machine learning engineers' lives easier and more  productive! </h3>

-- 🔭 We have just open sourced our most innovative python library to date: [deep_autoviml](https://github.com/AutoViML/deep_autoviml), which makes building tf.keras models and pipelines as easy as 1-2-3 ("similar to the fit-predict model of scikit-learn") while providing numerous options to tinker with the model and pipeline to meet your most stringent needs (with even a "bring your own model" option!)
+- 🔭 We have just open sourced our most innovative python library to date: [deep_autoviml](https://github.com/AutoViML/deep_autoviml), which makes building tf.keras models and pipelines as easy as the "fit and predict" syntax of scikit-learn while providing numerous options to tinker with model and pipeline layers to meet your most stringent demands (with even a "bring your own model" option!)

 - 🌱 <b>Other innovative projects we have completed</b>: